 - Texting or using a phone (without handsfree) at the wheel – €100

-Speed Limits in Greece
+Speed limits in Greece

-Speed limits in Greece can vary depending on where you are.
-However, the standard limits are essentially as per the below.
+They can vary depending on where you are.
+However, the standard limits are as per below.

 - Speed limits within cities: 50 km/h (31 mph)